Frontend Dev's GuideGenesis MCP

 ToolDescription

-writePathUpdate project configuration at a specific path
+readAtRead full data at a specific path

-listPathList children at a path level
+deleteAtDelete data at a path

-getFullProjectGet the complete project JSON
+getFullProjectGet complete project JSON

-saveFullProjectSave a complete project JSON
+saveFullProjectSave/replace complete project JSON

 Documentation Tools